Ruchir-Kafle/oop-api-emoji-tracker/readme.md

 # Emoji API Tracker App

-This is a simple app using an emoji API to get and give a user access to every single emoji and its information.
+This is a simple app using an emoji API and tkinter to get and give a user access to every single emoji and its information.

 # Description